walking-octopus/translate-ut/po/README.md

 1. Download the editor
 2. Open the `.pot` file, which contains a list of all translatable strings.
 If you want to edit an existing localization, open the corresponding `.po` file.
 3. Start going through each string, translating them as you see fit.
 If you can't think of a good translation, you can find the correct term using [DeepL](https://www.deepl.com), [Google Translate](https://lingva.ml/), or in a glossary.
 4. Upload the new `.po` files.
-A commit message should be something like `Add German translation`, not `Upload nl.pot`.
+A commit message should be something like `Add German translation`, not `Upload de.pot`.
 Don't forget to also add your name to the credits! :)